TL;DR

 I’ll be demonstrating the conclusion from above using

 Minikube.
-I’ll be creating the following in K8s: a Secret, two Roles, two Service Accounts, and two RoleBindings to assign get
+I’ll be creating the following in K8s: a Secret, two Roles, two Service Accounts, and two RoleBindings to assign get and list RBAC permissions to each service account for testing.

 Here is a very long manifest that creates the following objects: